jorupp/watchability/README.md

 ## Goals

 Create a spoiler-free site to use information about games that have already completed to evaluate how "watchable" they are.
-This is not intended to be _predictive_ of how watchable a game will be, but rather to evaluate how watchable it _was_ and show a number that you can use to decide whether to watch an arleady-recorded game without giving away the winner or how they won.
+This is not intended to be _predictive_ of how watchable a game will be, but rather to evaluate how watchable it _was_ and show a number that you can use to decide whether to watch an already-recorded game without giving away the winner or how they won.

 Intended sources:
 - <https://github.com/pseudo-r/Public-ESPN-API>